KatieThompson704/employee-contact-management/README.md

 Navigate to the command line in your integrated terminal and enter " node index ".
 Answer the questions with your manager, engineer, and intern employee details when prompted.

-Link to the deployed application: [insert link here]
+Link to the deployed application: https://katiethompson704.github.io/employee-contact-management/dist/index.html

-Please reference the following link for a Demo video of the application: [insert link here]
+Please reference the following link for a Demo video of the application:

 ### Test